dcheley/jolt-dashboard/README.md

 # merchant-dashboard-frontend

-> A Vue.js front-end app for a Merchant Dashboard connected to a Rails API backend app.
+> A Vue.js front-end app for a Merchant Dashboard connected to a Rails API backend app (https://github.com/dcheley/jolt-api).

 ## Build Setup